Millikin Way Interchange

 - Millikin Way Interchange Regional Map

 - ODOT Development Process.
-The project is currently in the Preliminary Engineering Phase.
+The project is currently in the Environmental Engineering Phase.

 - Comprehensive Vision Plan.
 The Millikin Way Interchange has been part of Liberty Township's vision since the community's 2006 Vision Plan.

 - Liberty Township Land Use Plan @(Model.BulletStyle == CivicPlus.Entities.Modules.Layout.Enums.BulletStyle.Decimal ? "ol" : "ul")>

 Public involvement is an integral component of our planning process.
 Public feedback is solicited and considered throughout each phase of the PDP.
 We expect to have a public meeting that will be conducted in accordance with local requirements for public gatherings early next year, but your feedback on our work is always appreciated.